leangjia/blender_docs/manual/render/eevee/limitations.rst

   This is why most effects have a thickness parameter to control how to consider potential intersected pixels.
 - Blended surfaces are not considered by these effects.
   They are not part of the depth prepass and do not appear in the depth buffer.
+- Objects that a part of :ref:`Holdout Collections <bpy.ops.outliner.collection_holdout_set>`
+  will not be rendered with screen space effects.

 .. _eevee-limitations-ao: